Square Root Of 1 49

 • Q: How accurate does my approximation of √149 need to be?

 • A: The required accuracy depends on the context.
 For many applications, a few decimal places provide sufficient precision.
-However, in some scientific or engineering calculations, higher accuracy might be necessary.
+On the flip side, in some scientific or engineering calculations, higher accuracy might be necessary.

 • Q: Are there any other methods for calculating square roots besides those mentioned?